Lecturize/Laravel-Taxonomies/README.md

 $post->addTerm(['Category Two', 'Category Three'], 'category');
 ```

-First fo all, this snippet will create three entries in your `terms` table, if they don't already exist:
+First of all, this snippet will create three entries in your `terms` table, if they don't already exist:

 * My First Category
 * Category Two